 If nothing else has worked, it's worth trying this option.
 However, it will delete all your settings, chats, and attachments.
 You should, therefore, ensure you have a current backup that you can restore when you have re-installed WhatsApp.

 WhatsApp is, usually, a reliable way to communicate and your data, whether its chats or attachments like media, is usually safe in the application.
-However, nothing is perfect and modern phones and apps are sophisticated and complicated devices that can, and do, sometimes go wrong.
+However, nothing is perfect and modern phones and apps are sophisticated and complicated devices that can, and do, sometimes go wrong, for example, WhatsApp voice message does not work.

 In the vast majority of cases, following some simple troubleshooting steps will solve the problem.
 And often the issue is not a fault, but a user setting that has inadvertently been set incorrectly.
 Even if this is not the case, you will almost always be able to retrieve media.